 Instead of confronting Dwight, she chooses to separate herself from him, asking for forgiveness but not permission.
 “I feel I have failed you, have failed myself’” she says before leaving (192).
 Their four years of marriage had been rocky, but they had found a compromise in their child – a foundation for their married life.
 But Sarah was lost.
 With time (about four hundred pages, to be exact), they come back together.
 A few years later, they have two more daughters.
 Despite periods of separation and her “irksome” (194) vetoes to aspects of Dwight’s medical practice, they are never unfaithful to each other.
 In the world of Poldark, this is a bit of a surprise.
 During their separation she talks to Ross about infidelity “She said abruptly [to Ross]: ‘Dwight and I, (…) do you realize how moral we are by the standards of today?’”
 (519).
 She and Ross find themselves in a situation where they could sleep together, but don’t.
 Caroline’s honesty shows how strong her feelings are for Dwight, despite their current situation. “‘Dwight is the only man I have ever wanted to marry… though perhaps not the only man I have wanted to bed. (…) I have the instinct of a wanton but the emotions of a wife.
 I have too much love for Dwight’” (520).
 In this passage, while she and Ross talk each other off a ledge, Graham speaks of “a small core of real marriages existing among the rest” and we are to believe that Caroline and Dwight fall into that core (520).
 They have an odd marriage for the time period with all money and status laid on the wife, which results in a quiet power struggle between them.
 But they love, so they forgive and forget and choose to keep to their own bed.

 Elizabeth and George Warleggan come together under quite different circumstances.
 Elizabeth is Ross’ cousin by marriage and his childhood sweetheart.
 George is our villain – a wealthy banker with low origins, a social climber.
 They wed in a rush after the death of Elizabeth’s first husband (book 4, Warleggan), due to financial troubles on Elizabeth’s side.
 George adores Elizabeth but never quite allows himself to show it.
 He spends his married life eaten up with jealousy.
 George suspects that Elizabeth had a brief affair with Ross right before their marriage.
-He suspects correctly.
-Their marriage is a cold war, even after Elizabeth swears on a Bible that she did not sleep with Ross.
+What Ross and Elizabeth had was one night.
+George’s marriage is a cold war, poisoned by suspicion even after Elizabeth swears on a Bible that she did not sleep with Ross.
 George can never quite believe her, therefore he has nothing to forgive – only rumor and speculation to brood on.
 There are whispers that his son, Valentine, is actually Ross’.
 Five years into their stormy relationship, Elizabeth gives birth to a daughter, Ursula.
 George is finally convinced Elizabeth was telling the truth all along; he says to her, ‘“Perhaps now – from now on… some of the unhappiness can be forgiven… the disagreeable times forgot’” (The Angry Tide 576).
 But it’s too late.
 Elizabeth dies from postpartum complications.
 This moment is particularly ironic because George is asking Elizabeth for forgiveness, thinking his jealousy has blinded him all these years and that she was actually in the right.
 In fact it should be him forgiving her – since she spent her entire marriage lying to him.
 She dies unrepentant.